linesky/Preprocessor.work/README.md

-# Preprocessor.work
+# freebasic.index.mz

-Learn to build preprocessors of functions learn to build a preprocessor
+mz compiler of index draw in freebasic into blue operation system